Explore the world of language and words with the English - linguistics emphasis bachelor's degree from the University of

 - Language teaching

-Curriculum throughout the linguistics emphasis program will help you to develop strong problem-solving skills as you investigate language in a variety of ways.
-Courses may have you conduct a critical analysis of literature, study computer-aided analysis of texts or decipher medieval English.
+Courses throughout the linguistics emphasis program will help you to develop strong problem-solving skills as you investigate language in a variety of ways.
+You may analyze the structure of a conversation, research the changes in the meaning of English words or conduct a critical analysis of literature.
 Valuable experience drafting hypotheses and analyzing data will help you to understand how language functions as a communication system — as well as a social institution — which will enhance your employability, expand your career options and set you up for success in graduate studies in a variety of fields.

-Classes for English - linguistics emphasis majors may include:
+What classes do English - linguistics emphasis majors take?

 - English linguistics